CCGoodman/themes/README.md

 # Discord Themes

-a collection of custom themes for Discord.
+some custom themes for Discord.

 # Using
 To use the themes, you'll need to first install one of the plugins.
 Here are the best ones: